Jack Haley: Personal life

 Haley was raised Roman Catholic.
 He was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
 His nephew Bob Dornan served as a Republican congressman for California.

 Final years and death

 Jack and Florence Haley's grave at Holy Cross Cemetery, Culver City, California.
 Their son, Jack Haley Jr., is buried next to them.

 Star on the Hollywood Walk of Fame marking Haley's contribution to radio.

 On June 1, 1979, Haley suffered a heart attack.
 He died on June 6, 1979, at the UCLA Medical Center in Los Angeles at the age of 80.
 His funeral was held at the Church of the Good Shepherd and the eulogy was given by Ray Bolger who concluded it by saying, "It's going to be awfully lonely on that Yellow Brick Road now, Jack."

 Haley is buried in Holy Cross Cemetery, Culver City, California.
+His Oz costar Ray Bolger would be buried in the same cemetery 8 years later.

 Haley's autobiography, Heart of the Tin Man, was published in 2000.